Static and spherically symmetric wormholes in metric-affine theories of gravity: Introduction

-In the WH literature, several and different techniques have been exploited to deal with the above-mentioned issues, among which we cite: using quantum mechanical-based matter fields \cite{Garattini2019,Parsaei2020} or cosmological fluids \cite{Lukmanova2016,Cataldo2017}; cutting and pasting method to minimize the NEC violation \cite{Garcia2012,Wielgus2020}; thin shell WHs obtained by smoothly gluing together the interior WH solution with the exterior Schwarzschild metric via the Israel junction condition \cite{Garcia2012,Varela2015}; setting the WHs in Extended/Alternative Theories of Gravity \cite{Capozziello2021,Mustafa2021,Capozziello:2022zoz} where NEC results improved \cite{caplobo1}.
+In the WH literature, several and different techniques have been exploited to deal with the above-mentioned issues, among which we cite: quantum mechanical-based matter fields \cite{Garattini2019,Parsaei2020} or cosmological fluids \cite{Lukmanova2016,Cataldo2017}; cutting and pasting method to minimize the NEC violation \cite{Garcia2012,Wielgus2020}; thin shell WHs obtained by smoothly gluing together the interior WH solution with the exterior Schwarzschild metric via the Israel junction condition \cite{Garcia2012,Varela2015}; setting the WHs in extended/alternative theories of gravity (see e.g., \cite{Capozziello2012,Capozziello2021,Mustafa2021,Capozziello:2022zoz}), where NEC results to be improved and generalised \cite{caplobo1}.

-Considering gravity frameworks beyond GR, it is worth mentioning the possibility to construct WHs in terms of gravity only.
-This pure geometric approach cannot be achieved in GR, whose degrees of freedom are not sufficient alone to build up this particular objects.
-Instead, gravity in modified frameworks could be extended, matching thus the required stability and traversability conditions without asking for any exotic form of matter.
-The idea is that viable WH solutions can be common features of theories of gravity once further geometric degrees of freedom are introduced.
-Specifically, in this work we study the WH solutions in $f(R)$, $f(T)$, and $f(Q)$ gravity theories in the vacuum, imposing the traversability and the validity of the NEC only in terms of pure gravity.